jamescommons/rowhammer/README.md

 To discharge the capacitor, we simply need to reconnect the two plates by completing the circuit *without* the battery in place.
 This will allow the positive and negative charges which are attracted to each other to flow towards regions of opposite charge until they are evenly dispersed across the circuit.
-This results in the net charge $Q$ on the bottom plate to be 0.
+This results in the net charge Q on the bottom plate to be 0.

 I propose the following procedure for storing a bit of data.
 If we wish to store a 1, we